 Paper Mario: Sticker Star still has much to applaud, however.
 An energetic soundtrack matches its distinctly stylised world, with stereoscopic 3D granting intricately layered visuals that showcase the very best of what can be achieved on the handheld.

 There’s plenty of humour and commendable localisation work on the script too, a recognised hallmark of the series.
-It is just shame that Paper Mario: Sticker Star isn’t capable of matching the, admittedly challenging, standard previously achieved within the series.
+It is just a shame that Paper Mario: Sticker Star isn’t capable of matching the, admittedly challenging, standard previously achieved within the series.

 Version Tested: Nintendo 3DS